docteer/pythonAutoClicker/README.md

 There are some one-line scripts that do this for you under Linux ("programStart.sh") and under Windows ("programStart.bat").

+For linux you have to give your user a permission to execute "programStart.sh".

+`chmod +x programStart.sh`

 ### Key Bindings

 | Ctrl + Alt + J | start/stop the clicker |